Pine Script v6 Compiler: What Changed and Why It Matters

 This confused me for the longest time, so let me break it down:

 Indicators are like having extra eyes on your charts.
-They show you things like trend direction, momentum, support levels—basically information to help you make decisions.
-They don't make trades; they just give you data.
+They show you trend direction, momentum, support levels — information to help you make decisions.
+They don't place trades; they just give you data.

-Strategies are different beasts entirely.
-These actually generate buy and sell signals, can be backtested to see how they would've performed historically, and show theoretical profits and losses.
+Strategies are different.
+These generate buy and sell signals, can be backtested against historical data, and show theoretical profits and losses.
 Think of them as trading robots that follow your rules.

 When building strategies, you'll use strategy() instead of indicator() and functions like strategy.entry() and strategy.exit() to define when to enter and exit trades.

-The v6 compiler brought some seriously useful features that solve real trading problems:
+The v6 compiler brought some seriously useful features:

 Libraries: Share and reuse code between different scripts.
 Build on other people's work instead of reinventing the wheel.

 These might sound technical, but they solve real problems.
-Ever tried managing data from multiple timeframes in older Pine Script?
-It was a nightmare.
+Managing data from multiple timeframes in older Pine Script was a nightmare.
 V6 makes it straightforward.
+I prefer switch statements for my RSI divergence checks — cleaned up about forty lines of nested if-else into twelve.

 Common Mistakes and How to Avoid Them